Master Conservationist Program - "Planting the Seeds of Conservation"

 Designed for adult learners, participants receive at least 31 hours of online and outdoor hands-on education led by trained professionals in their field.
 The range of topics provides information that can be useful in service to the community and in their own backyards.
 Service-learning opportunities are encouraged, but not required to complete the program.

-Introduction to series and review of materials.
-Supper will be provided.
+Introduction to series and review of materials via an email thread.

 *Saturday, May 2, 8:00 am-2:00 pm - Meet at Scott Community College